AN ILLUSTRATION FROM A KRISHNA LILA SERIES: THE NAYIKA AND HER FEMALE ATTENDANTS

 Opaque pigments heightened with gold on paper, the horizontal composition depicting a scene from a Krishna Lila series, marked as number 43 in the cusped yellow cartouche on the lower-right corner, the yellow epigraphic cartouche at the top filled with poetic love couplets of black ink Braj Bhasha dialect, the one at the bottom filled with an explanation of the above couplets in Rajasthani dialect, mounted on cardboard, glazed and framed, 27.4cm x 39.5cm excluding the frame.

 Excitement is in the air: the nayika is surrounded by different groups of female attendants, all absorbed in their conversations, lively gesticulating and looking in different directions.
-Most of them are depicted in profile; only one, behind the heroine, is shown in three-quarter view.
+Most of them are depicted in profile; only one, behind the heroine, is shown in a three-quarter view.
 Both her eyes and subtle smile convey a sense of delight and confidential comradery, almost suggesting approval and unquestioned support whatever action her lady undertakes.
-The scene delivers a lively feeling of excitement and of meaningful reflection at the same time, as if the readers and beholders needed some time to mull over the latest events.
+The scene delivers a lively feeling of excitement and of meaningful reflection at the same time, as if the readers and beholders need some time to mull over the latest events.

 27.4cm x 39.5cm excluding the frame